andgate/noggin/docs/DESIGN.md

 **Wireframe Description:**

--   **Layout:** A dedicated full-page view that replaces the Dashboard.
+-   **Layout:** A modal dialog that overlays the Dashboard, centered on screen.
 -   **Tabs:**
     -   **General:**
         -   Theme selection (light/dark/system).